 National Mine Map Repository (NMMR)

-As an extension of the Office of Surface Mining Reclamation and Enforcement (OSMRE), NMMR acquires maps through public outreach directed at state and federal environmental agencies as well as mining companies, engineering and consulting firms, surveying companies, universities, and private citizens.
+As an extension of the Office of Surface Mining Reclamation and Enforcement (OSMRE), NMMR acquires maps through public outreach efforts directed at state and federal agencies as well as mining companies, engineering and consulting firms, surveying companies, universities, and private citizens.

 Looking for a map?
 Search the Mine Map Index System.
 Maintained by the National Mine Map Repository (NMMR), the index system allows visitors to search the database listing of mine maps available from NMMR.

 The NMMR internal database is also paired with two platforms that enable both public and private customers to search for mines.
 The NMMR Text Search page allows users to perform a text search for mines using a combination of various fields.
 The NMMR Web Map provides a spatial querying functionality to locate mines.
 These two search tools expand the capabilities of the NMMR by allowing anyone with access to the internet to find information on mines, and in turn aid in the mission of OSMRE to protect society and the environment from the adverse effects of mining by providing fast and easy access to data.